- Can you, yes YOU, become a potent inspirational force for others?

 Most importantly, friends who’ve been a part of your public speaking basics journey can also celebrate with you as you transform from a newbie to a seasoned maestro.

 We’re going to quote the very deep Confucius here (a strong speaker himself):

 “By 3 methods we may learn wisdom: First, by reflection, which is noblest; second, by imitation, which is easiest; and third by experience, which is bitterest.”

 Emulation is an easy way to learn from great minds.
 If you’re truly passionate about public speaking basics, find yourself some real-life heroes.
-Perhaps you’re drawn to the flamboyance of Richard Branson, or the towering presence of Tony Robbins, or the warmth of Wayne Dyer, or the quiet strength and humour of Nick Vujicic – each can inspire you with varied energies.
+Perhaps you’re drawn to the flamboyance of Richard Branson, or the towering presence of Tony Robbins, or the warmth of Wayne Dyer, or the quiet strength and humor of Nick Vujicic – each can inspire you with varying energies.

 Watch videos of their talks to learn how they own every stage.
 Intensely listen to their audios so you catch how they subtly vary their tone, voice modulation, and pace.
 Contemplate what makes the audience – people like you – love, respect and admire them every single time.

 Heck, you could take this a step further and follow multiple heroes.
 Become a disciple of great public speaking basics.
 You will learn to cleverly combine several winning facets, to build your own unique brand presence.

 If your tryst with public speaking techniques is on a professional platform, chances are you’ll have some guidelines to adapt: a format for your speech, the timeline, dress code, etc. Respect these boundaries so they feel comfortable to invite you again.

 Here’s a simple routine that enables you to do this.

 - Get on stage at least a half-hour early.
 This gives you ample time to check that the stage is set right, fix any issues and ensure there are no untoward surprises.